 October 1996.
 We received 764 replies of which 692 were fully completed

 with all relevant information - these formed the basis of our

-- Banks involved in UK litigation can be
+- Banks involved in UK litigation can be categorized as follows

 - UK Banks commence legal actions instead of seeking solutions.
 In

 many of these cases the transfer of a bank complaint from the banking

 system to the legal system merely added further cost to the customers account